 Here is where it might be expected the discussion would turn to constructivist response to the generative linguists' model.
 But, though in some ways this is what happened, the route was not straightforward.
-The "audio-lingual method," the language teaching extension of behaviorism, basically collapsed under Chomsky's (1959) critique.
-Yet while a Chomskyan approach had adherents among theory oriented researchers (e.g., White, 1989), it did not result in an explicit Chomskyan pedagogy in either practice or practice-based research.
-This can be seen in Fig. 2, which compares numbers of research papers in Applied Linguistics over five decades employing the terms grammar and UG (universal grammar).
-UG has only a minor presence in discussions of grammar acquisition over several hundred studies, and where it is present, it has mainly been raised just to be dismissed.
-Nonetheless, Chomskyan perspectives had a profound though implicit impact on applied linguistics.
-This came via Stephen Krashen, who argued that since learning happens by itself then teaching is peripheral to language learning.
-According to Krashen's "Input Hypothesis" and "Monitor Theory," direct teaching cannot affect true language acquisition; the role of the language teacher is therefore reduced to providing learners with input.
-The input could be minimal, including conversation with other learners in the L2 "communicative" era.
-The classic example is the idea of free reading for vocabulary development (Krashen, 1989), where the teacher would not even take a role in selecting what to read, since learners could do this better for themselves in line with their own sense of the current state of their LADs.
-Learners would automatically find their "i + 1"-the input they could roughly comprehend with just enough gaps for acquiring some new words, expressions, and structures.
+The 'audio-lingual method,' the language teaching extension of behaviourism, basically collapsed under Chomsky's (1959) critique.
+Yet while a Chomskyan approach had adherents among theory oriented researchers (e.g., White, 1989), it was not exactly supplanted by an explicit attempt at a Chomskyan pedagogy in either practice or practice-based research.
+This can be seen in Figure 2, which compares numbers of research papers in Applied Linguistics over five decades employing the terms grammar and UG (universal grammar).
+UG has only a minor presence in discussions of grammar acquisition over several hundred studies, and where it is present, it is mainly raised just to be dismissed.
+Nonetheless, Chomskyan perspectives had a profound if implicit impact on applied linguistics.
+The main impact was via Stephen Krashen, who argued that since learning happens by itself then teaching is peripheral to language learning.
+According to Krashen's 'Input Hypothesis' - which was basically that direct teaching cannot affect true language acquisition, the role of the language teacher is therefore to provide learners with rich input.
+The input could be minimal, including conversation with other learners in the 'communicative' era.
+The classic example is the idea of free reading for vocabulary development (Krashen, 1989), where the teacher would not even take a role in selecting what to read, since learners could do this better for themselves in line with their sense of the current state of their LADs.
+Learners would automatically find their 'i+1' - the input they could roughly comprehend plus just enough gaps for acquisition of some new words and structures.
 Behind this thinking, but rarely mentioned, was of course the LAD unfolding invisibly in the background.
 An era followed in language teaching where the role of the teacher was limited to setting up opportunities for incidental learning to occur.
-"Learning from context" was the leitmotif of the 1970s and 1980s language classroom, whether in first or second language (L1 or L2).
-Some of the teaching methodologies of this period could hence be termed "learner centered." inasmich as learners were believed able to make their own choices.
-But this was not constructivism, though there were superficial resemblances; it was an unusual twist on an objectivist approach to learning-a minor assist to a natural process.
+'Learning from context' was the leitmotif of the 1970s and 1980s.
+Some of the teaching methodologies of this period could hence be termed 'learner centered.'
+But this was not constructivism, though there were superficial resemblances, but an unusual twist on an objectivist approach to learning - a minor assist to a natural process.